Unstoppable Attack: Label-Only Model Inversion via Conditional Diffusion Model: Introduction

-In this paper, we develop a novel label-only model inversion attack method to address the above limitations.
-Our method utilizes the conditional diffusion model \cite{ho2022classifier} to recover colorful images of the target label while allowing the attacker to obtain only the predicted label from the target model.
-Our method can generate more accurate, realistic, and similar images to existing methods without any optimization.
-Specifically, we first select an auxiliary dataset with a distribution similar to that of the target model's training set.
+Specifically, we first select an auxiliary dataset that is relevant to the target model task.
 For example, if the training set utilized by the target model is a facial dataset, then the auxiliary dataset will correspondingly be facial.
 Secondly, we assign the predicted labels produced by the target model for the corresponding auxiliary data.
-Then, we train the conditional diffusion model, which consists of forward diffusion and backward prediction, to gradually add Gaussian noise to the auxiliary data in the forward diffusion process.
+These predicted labels can reflect the target model's judgments about various types of target features in the training set.
+Then, we train the CDM, which consists of forward diffusion and backward prediction \cite{ho2020denoising}, to add Gaussian noise to the auxiliary data in the forward diffusion process.
 This process eventually makes the image close to the standard normal distribution noise image.
-In the backward prediction process, the noise added is predicted and guided by the predicted label of this auxiliary data.
-After training, we feed a random standard normal distribution noise image and the target label into the conditional diffusion model to recover and correct images with a pre-defined guidance strength.
+In the backward prediction process, the added noise is predicted under the guidance of the predicted label, which allows the diffusion model to learn the noise distribution added by the target under the prediction label.
+After training, we feed random standard normal distribution noise images and the target label into the CDM to recover images with a pre-defined guidance strength.
+Due to the difference with the traditional CDM training process, the auxiliary data of this model for a specific target comes from public data, and the real labels do not correspond to the actual data, which makes the difference in the learned noise distribution and leads to poor noise reduction in the generated images.
+Accordingly, we perform gamma correction \cite{hunt2005reproduction} on the generated images to make them more consistent with human visual judgment.
 Finally, we randomly change multiple generated images, submit them to the target model for prediction, and then select the top-$k$ robust generated images.
+Experiments show that our attack model can generate more accurate, realistic, and similar images than existing attack models in the label-only scenario.